 Coming up with a correct thesis statement format

 Once you have the research in place or a list of arguments to support your position on an issue, you can choose either MLA format thesis statement writing or use the APA style – whichever one you are supposed to use for your class.
 To get started the best thing to do is to pose the stand you intend to take or the topic of the paper in the form of a question.
-This will help you generate a correct thesis statement format using an online thesis statement maker.
+This will help you generate a correct thesis statement format using an online thesis statement builder.